 October 29: Exam

-You are allowed three A4 paper sheets (i.e., 6 pages, one on each side) with personal notes of your choice.
+You are allowed three A4 paper sheets (i.e., 6 pages, one on each side) with personal notes of your choice (handwritten or otherwise).
 Any other material or document is forbidden.

 The exam is strictly personal: any communication or influence between students, or use of outside help, is prohibited.
 No electronic devices such as calculators, computers, or mobile phones, are permitted.
 Any violation of the rules may result in a grade of 0 and/or disciplinary action.

 Here are some example exams from the previous years; some of them are in French.
-Please note that the format of the class has changed this year, so some notions (e.g., relational algebra, 3NF) are not covered, and the exam modalities are the ones indicated above and not the ones indicated on these old exams.
+Please note that the format of the class has changed this year.
+Some notions (e.g., relational algebra, 3NF) were covered in previous years but not this year, so will not be required at this year's exam.
+Further, the exam modalities are the ones indicated above and not the ones indicated on these old exams.